Skip to content

 Step 6: Trust Your Instincts

-Creators who ignore their instincts almost always regret it.
-If an agency makes you feel like a dollar sign instead of a person, keep looking.
+That feeling is trying to tell you something.
+Creators who ignore their instincts in agency decisions almost always regret it.
+If an agency makes you feel like a revenue source rather than a person they want to help succeed, keep looking.

 Red Flags That Should Make You Walk Away Immediately